feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 Out of the box, Feast serializes all of its state into a file-based registry.
 When running Feast in production, we recommend using the more scalable SQL-based registry that is backed by a database.
 Details are available [here](./scaling-feast.md#scaling-feast-registry).

+> **Note:** A SQL-based registry primarily works with a Python feature server.
+The Java feature server does not understand this registry type yet.

 ### 1.3 Setting up CI/CD to automatically update the registry

 We recommend typically setting up CI/CD to automatically run `feast plan` and `feast apply` when pull requests are opened / merged.